bbli/CS156/Support-Vector-Machine.md

 # Support Vector Machine
 ======================
+> It is somewhat amazing that we have managed to change the linear classifier into a calculus problem.
+This shows the power of working in a mathematical world(in particular one with a notion of distance), rather than a physical one.

 * **Why it works**: We can afford to shift the line because probability of training point being on boundary is low.
 * Note that the V.C Dimension of the SVM is **dependent** on the dataset, because the constraints are dependent on the dataset.